Clyde Brock

-Clyde Vern Brock (born August 30, 1940) is a former professional Canadian football offensive tackle in the Canadian Football League for the Saskatchewan Roughriders.
-He also was a member of the Dallas Cowboys and San Francisco 49ers in the National Football League.
+Clyde Vern Brock (born August 30, 1940) is an American former professional football offensive tackle in the Canadian Football League (CFL) for the Saskatchewan Roughriders.
+He also was a member of the Dallas Cowboys and San Francisco 49ers in the National Football League (NFL).
 He played college football at Utah State University.
-He is a member of the Canadian Football League Hall of Fame.
+He is a member of the Canadian Football Hall of Fame.

-Early years
+Early life

 Brock attended Ogden High School before moving on to Utah State University, where he was a multi-sport athlete.
 He practiced football, basketball, baseball, wrestling and the shot put.

 In football, he was a two-way tackle, playing behind Merlin Olsen and Clark Miller.
+Despite his large size, he was noted for having fast-moving feet and adjusting quickly for blocking routes.

 Brock missed the 1961 inaugural Gotham Bowl against Baylor University.
 It was claimed that he signed a contract with a professional team before the game, and the school suspended him for the contest to avoid any possible sanctions by the NCAA.
 Baylor won the game 24–9.
+He was named honorable mention All-Skyline for the 1961 season.

 Professional career

 Chicago Bears

-Brock was selected by the Chicago Bears in the second round (20th overall) of the 1962 NFL Draft and by the Houston Oilers in the eighth round (63rd overall) of the 1962 AFL Draft.
+Brock was selected by the Chicago Bears in the second round (20th overall) of the 1962 NFL draft and by the Houston Oilers in the eighth round (63rd overall) of the 1962 AFL draft.

 Even though he was a reserve for most of his college career, he was chosen by the Bears because of his measurables and performance as a blocker.
 On August 30, he was waived after struggling in the Shrine game against the Green Bay Packers.